Huge win for Club La Costa owners as the High Court replaces BDO with FRP administrators

-Club La Costa difficulties
+Club La Costa’s financial difficulties

 Compensation awards for illegal timeshare contracts